uniwue-zpd/werft/README.md

 #### PHP
 To overwrite the initial PHP configuration or to add additional configurations just add them to the `php.ini` file.

-#### Maintannce tasks and backups
+#### Maintenance tasks and backups
-The setup will start an additional helper container for running (Semantic) MediaWiki maintenance tasks via cron.
+Maintenance scripts are running as cron jobs in the main Semantic MediaWiki container.
 To configure the intervals just edit the corresponding line in the `crontab` file or add additional tasks to it.
 These will then be automatically be scheduled at container startup.
 Make sure to rebuild so that your changes take effect.